cannawen/metric_units_reddit_bot/CONTRIBUTING.md

 ## Etiquette

 - Be nice
 - Help enforce these guidelines!
-Please point people towards this page if you see anything questionable
+Please direct people towards this page if you see anything questionable
-- Keep issues on-topic.
+- Keep issues and PRs on-topic.
 Please create a new issue for new topics

+## Making an issue

+- If you find a bug, have a question, or have a feature request, please [open an issue](https://github.com/cannawen/metric_units_reddit_bot/issues/new)!
+- Bug reports should contain a link to the reddit comment, or reproduction steps
+- Issues will be tagged ["maintainer approved"](https://github.com/cannawen/metric_units_reddit_bot/issues?q=is%3Aissue+is%3Aopen+label%3A%22maintainer+approved%22) if they are ready to be coded

 ## Coding